datanucleus/docs-datanucleus/src/site/markdown/download.md

         </td>
         <td style="vertical-align: middle; width: 100%;" bgcolor="#FFFFFF">
             <a href="https://sourceforge.net/projects/datanucleus/files/datanucleus-samples" target="_blank"><b>DataNucleus Samples</b></a> :
             There are various samples of code for use with DataNucleus available, including the source files from the tutorial.
-Available from our SourceForge project home page, with the project housed on <a href="https://github.com/datanucleus?tab=repositories">GitHub</a>.
+            Available from SourceForge for easy download, with the source code projects housed on GitHub for
+            <a href="https://github.com/datanucleus/samples-jdo">JDO</a> and <a href="https://github.com/datanucleus/samples-jpa">JPA</a>.
         </td>
     </tr>
 </table>